-- 3a.
-Fairness: GenAl should not be used to create unfair or inequitable conditions for users and participants. - 3b.
-Transparency: The use of GenAl should be as transparent as possible in all use case scenarios3, so that users understand how the technology and its algorithms are being deployed and if and how any of their University data is being used.
-Users should be made explicitly aware when GenAl is being used, for what reason and for what purpose. - 3c.
-Accountability: Those who use or deploy GenAl will be responsible for acting with professionalism and accountable for any intentional and potential harm or misuse. - 3d.
-Respect for privacy: The use of GenAl should respect the privacy of users and should not be used to collect, store, access or share their personal data without their consent.
-This includes not generating a likeness of others in images, videos, audios, or written form without consent. - 3e Inclusiveness: GenAl systems and outputs should empower everyone, serving to help combat the possibility for discrimination. - 3f Reliability: The output from GenAl systems should be as valid and reliable as possible.
+3a.
+Fairness: GenAl should not be used to create unfair or inequitable conditions for users and participants.

+3b.
+Transparency: The use of GenAl should be as transparent as possible in all use case scenarios3, so that users understand how the technology and its algorithms are being deployed and if and how any of their university data is being used.
+Users should be made explicitly aware when GenAl is being used, for what reason and for what purpose.